lineality/Online_Voting_Using_One_Time_Pads/README.md

 - sanitizing inputs
 - adversarial inputs
 - impossible options (more than one option selected where only one can be)
+- no-vote blanks
-- no-vote blanks (or too few for multiple selections, possible make vote choices clear so that one selection is required for each question. )
+- too few for multiple selections, possible make vote choices clear so that one selection is required for each question. )
 - test-process errors (something breaks processing)